apache/tomee/examples/mp-metrics-timed/README.md

     mvn clean install tomee:run

-Within the application there is an endpoint that will give you weather status for the day and week.
+Within the application there is an endpoint that will give you weather status for the day.

 ##### For the day status call: